sensible-ki/sensible-ki.github.io/content/en/Overview/Software_Measures/_index.md

 ---

-In the following, a selection of protection measures which increase the **privacy** or **integrity** of *machine learning* (ML) models (e.g. *neural networks*) is presented.
+In the following, a selection of protection measures which increase the **privacy** or **integrity** of *machine learning* (ML) models (e.g. neural networks) is presented.

 First, the general training of neural networks is described since the protective measures are applied within the training.
+A *neural network* is a complex mathematical function that is represented by interlinked layers which consist of many parameters.
 A neural net learns to classify data points of a target data distribution by means of training data.
-Here, learning refers to the adjustment of the neural net's internal parameters in an iterative process.
+Here, learning refers to the adjustment of the neural net's internal parameters in an iterative process, the *training*.
 Therein, the neural net classifies training data, s.t. the predicted class is propagated back through the network to calculate the direction in which the parameters have to be adjusted in order to get close to the correct class.
 The adjustment is called *gradient descent*.
 The training is terminated when the model's prediction quality stops improving.

 <br>